BAT Uncovered

 OBJECTIVE

-As lead designer, I consulted on the UX and art direction to shape the experience as a guided investigation, balancing narrative tension with clear pathways through complex evidence.
+As lead designer, I established the UX and visual direction which shaped the experience as a guided investigation, balancing narrative tension with clear pathways through compelling evidence.

 PROJECT TYPE